hyeyoon0808/AWS-Solution-Architect-Notes/README.md

 # AWS-Solution-Architect-Notes
-This repository contains my notes for the AWS Certified Solutions - Associate (SAA-C03) Exam
+This repository contains my personal study notes and resources for the AWS Certified Solutions - Associate (SAA-C03) Exam.
+Aimed to aid anyone on their journey to becoming an AWS Certified Solutions Architect.